 A food processor should work fine.
 Use the same instructions as the blender.
 Enjoy!

 My ice cube and blender method is frugal and makes ice cream just fine without a machine, but it doesn’t offer instant gratification like an ice cream maker.
-If you make homemade ice cream often and want to invest in a machine (or you just want to have it ready in under an hour), Cuisinart seems to have the best reviews.
+If you make homemade ice cream often and want to invest in a machine (or you just want to have ice cream ready in under an hour), Cuisinart seems to have the best reviews.

 - Their base model makes 1 ½ quart and runs for about $55.